CodingTil/2023---Seminar/Visualization of Data Movements and Accesses/References.md

 ### Notes
  - 2 step approach (coarse and fine-grained), but **both static**
  - Fine-Grained view simulates execution on hardware to determine further metrics
+ - Displays Logical and Physical Data Layout and Movements, which the Programmer usually is not aware of during development -> 0 Cost Implementation Time Optimizations possible

 # Motivation - Memory Speed Gap